 This coolest of foods has fired my imagination and I’m now particularly keen to try making some with coconut milk.
 Thank you to everyone for another great We Should Cocoa challenge.

-Next month Elizabeth’s Kitchen takes the reins, so do visit her blog on 1 August to find out what she has planned for us.
+Next month Elizabeth’s Kitchen takes the #WeShouldCocoa reins.
+Do visit her blog on 1 August to find out what she has planned for us.

 Gelato fan, Ali of Italian Inspiration didn’t in fact attempt to make a gelato for this challenge, but was inspired by some of the great Italian gelaterias to be adventurous.
 Her coconut lime and chocolate no churn ice cream sounds absolutely delightful and I’d guess the use of coconut milk rather than cream makes for a much lighter version than the standard condensed milk ice-cream.

 Ice cream is wonderful stuff, but when presented in a chocolate basket, it notches up several levels.
 Snowy of Cookbooks Galore made some vanilla ice-cream, then added honeycomb and then made some very stylish chocolate baskets to present it in – chocolate baskets with honeycomb ice cream.

 Ice cream pie is a new one on me, but I’m very pleased to be introduced to it.
 I love the layering effect of this very fast but effective children’s dessert from The After School Cake Tin.

 Janice of Farmersgirl Kitchen multi tasked with her entry and enterprisingly used some lime curd to make this fabulous chocolate lime ice-cream.
 She then trialed a new ice-cream scoop with great success.
 I still haven’t managed to get a successful scoop, so I shall blame my tools and give Janice full credit for her excellent ice-cream.